-Black Aussies usually have brown colored eyes, although they may occasionally have one or both eyes that are blue.
+Black Aussies usually have brown colored eyes, although they may occasionally have one or both eyes that

 Blue merle is a striking color which is made up of black spots of various sizes on a gray background.
 Sometimes the overall effect is to give the dog a “blue” look, hence the name “blue merle.”
 The shades of gray can range from light silver to dark smoke, and the black spots can be small specks to very large patches, creating a wide variety of interesting combinations.
 Blue merle Aussies may also have white markings on the face, chest, legs, and under parts.
 Copper points are also commonly seen on the face and legs.
 So this type of Aussie may be: